 Payson is a medium-sized city located in the state of Utah.
 With a population of 19,826 people and five constituent neighborhoods, Payson is the 37th largest community in Utah.

 Unlike some cities, Payson isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Payson are a mix of both white- and blue-collar jobs.
 Overall, Payson is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Payson who work in office and administrative support (12.44%), sales jobs (10.62%), and management occupations (7.67%).

 Also of interest is that Payson has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Payson in 2010 was $18,366, which is lower middle income relative to Utah and the nation.
-This equates to an annual income of $73,464 for a family of four.
+The per capita income in Payson in 2018 was $19,953, which is low income relative to Utah and the nation.
+This equates to an annual income of $79,812 for a family of four.
 However, Payson contains both very wealthy and poor people as well.

+Payson is a somewhat ethnically-diverse city.
 The people who call Payson home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Payson residents report their race to be White, followed by Native American.
+The greatest number of Payson residents report their race to be White, followed by Native Hawaiian.
 Payson also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.28% of the city’s residents.
-Important ancestries of people in Payson include European, German, Danish, and Irish.
+People of Hispanic or Latino origin account for 12.53% of the city’s residents.
+Important ancestries of people in Payson include English, German, European, Irish, and Scottish.

 The most common language spoken in Payson is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Polish.